scipy-conference/scipy_proceedings/papers/sebastian_sepulveda/sebastian_sepulveda.rst

    Diagram of the software architecture.
 There are two independent processes.
 The communication process reads the incoming data stream, parse it, add a time-stamp (if necessary), and put the processed data into a queue.
 The main process reads the data from the queue, process the data, and then update the plot and log the data into a file. :label:`figSWarch`

    Figure :ref:`usage` shows the processes viewed by ``htop`` during the execution of the program.
 The first process (PID 1082) corresponds to the process initiated by the application.
-The second process is the communication process (PID 1178). [#]_
+The second one is the communication process (PID 1178). [#]_

 .. [#] By default ``htop`` shows the processes and threads together.
 Pressing the H key while the program is running shows or hides the threads.
 In figure :ref:`usage`, the screen is configured to show both processes and threads.

 .. figure:: usage.png

    Screenshot of ``htop`` showing the processes associated to the program.
 The first process (PID 1082) corresponds to the process initiated by the application.
-The second process is the communication process (PID 1178).  :label:`usage`
+The second one is the communication process (PID 1178).  :label:`usage`

 Programming details
 -------------------